What is a hydrocele?

 - Communicating hydrocele -- This is a hydrocele that has contact (or communication) with the fluids of the abdominal cavity.
 A communicating hydrocele is caused by the failure of the processus vaginalis (the thin membrane that extends through the inguinal canal and descends into the scrotum) to close completely during prenatal development.
 If this membrane remains open, there is a potential for both a hernia and a hydrocele to develop.

 - Non-communicating hydrocele -- This condition might be present at birth or might develop years later for no obvious reason.
 A non-communicating hydrocele usually remains the same size or has a very slow growth.

 How can a hydrocele be repaired?

-A non-communicating hydrocele usually does not need to be surgically repaired, since it usually goes away spontaneously within six to 12 months.
-A communicating hydrocele needs to be surgically repaired to prevent further complications.
+A hydrocele usually does not need to be surgically repaired, since it usually goes away on its own within six to 12 months.
+If the hydrocele does not resolve on its own, then it needs to be surgically repaired to prevent further complications.
 The surgery takes about an hour and is usually an outpatient procedure (which means the patient can go home the same day of the procedure).

 Before the surgery

 Someone will call you the day before surgery to give you preoperative and day-of-surgery instructions.

 - An anesthesiologist (a physician who specializes in pain relief) gives your child general anesthesia, which puts him asleep.

 - A small incision, or cut, (2 cm.) is made in the skin fold of the groin.